amirouche/hyper.dev/blog/fuzzbuzz-hash-algorithm.md

   two bit strings, the bigger the longest common prefix of their fuzzbuzz hash.

-The algorithm rely on a Merkel-tree that use a bitwise `OR` as a hash function and then serialize the tree using a top-down depth-first traversal algorithm.
+The algorithm rely on a Merkle-tree that use a bitwise `OR` as a hash function and then serialize the tree using a top-down depth-first traversal algorithm.

 For instance, let's pick `1001 0001` bit string.
-We can construct the following Merkel tree:
+We can construct the following Merkle tree:

 ```
 .